veloblank/what-makes-the-web-possible-v-000/README.md

 Let start with HTML.
 It's the language of the web.
 It's how we express information.
 Every website ever created is expressed using HTML.
 If we want to publish anything on the web, it will at some point be contained inside of an HTML document.

-Once we have an HTML document we want to publish where do we place it to make it available to billions of internet users?
+Once we have an HTML document we want to publish, where do we place it to make it available to billions of internet users?
 Web servers make our content available to everyone on the internet.
 Web servers are our content publishers (from a technical point of view).

 Our content is now available to the whole web.
 Yay!
 What tool can we use to view it?
 How do we reach it?
 This is where web browsers come in.
 Web browsers know how to translate HTML code into something that is pleasant to read for a human.